Madonna: 1984–1987: Like a Virgin, first marriage, True Blue, and Who's That Girl

 In January 1984, Madonna gained more exposure by performing on American Bandstand and Top of the Pops.
-Her image, performances, and music videos influenced young girls and women.
+Her image, performances and music videos influenced many young girls and women.
 Madonna's style became one of the female fashion trends of the 1980s.
-Created by stylist and jewelry designer Maripol, the look consisted of lace tops, skirts over capri pants, fishnet stockings, jewelry bearing the crucifix, bracelets, and bleached hair.
+Created by stylist and jewelry designer Maripol, the look consisted of lace tops, skirts over capri pants, fishnet stockings, jewelry bearing the crucifix, bracelets and bleached hair.
 Madonna's popularity continued to rise globally with the release of her second studio album, Like a Virgin, in November 1984.
-It became her first number-one album in Germany, Italy, the Netherlands, New Zealand, Spain, the UK, and the US.
-Like a Virgin became the first album by a female to sell over five million copies in the U.S. It was later certified diamond by the Recording Industry Association of America (RIAA), and has sold over 21 million copies worldwide.
+It became her first number-one album in Germany, Italy, the Netherlands, New Zealand, Spain, the UK and the US.
+Like a Virgin became the first album by a female to sell over five million copies in the US.
+It was later certified diamond by the Recording Industry Association of America (RIAA), and has sold over 21 million copies worldwide.

 The album's title track served as its first single, and topped the Hot 100 chart for six consecutive weeks.
 It attracted the attention of conservative organizations who complained that the song and its accompanying video promoted premarital sex and undermined family values, and moralists sought to have the song and video banned.
 Madonna received huge media coverage for her performance of "Like a Virgin" at the first 1984 MTV Video Music Awards.
 Wearing a wedding dress and white gloves, Madonna appeared on stage atop a giant wedding cake and then rolled around suggestively on the floor.
 MTV retrospectively considered it one of the "most iconic" pop performances of all time.
 The second single, "Material Girl", reached number two on the Hot 100.
 While filming the single's music video, Madonna started dating actor Sean Penn.
 They married on her birthday in 1985.

 Madonna entered mainstream films in February 1985, beginning with her cameo in Vision Quest.
-The soundtrack contained two new singles, her U.S. number-one single, "Crazy for You", and another track "Gambler".
+The soundtrack contained two new singles, her US number-one single, "Crazy for You", and another track "Gambler".
 She also played the title role in the 1985 comedy Desperately Seeking Susan, a film which introduced the song "Into the Groove", her first number-one single in the UK.
-Her popularity caused the film to be perceived as a Madonna vehicle, despite how she was not billed as a lead actress.
+Her popularity caused the film to be perceived as a Madonna vehicle, despite the fact that she was not billed as a lead actress.
 The New York Times film critic Vincent Canby named it one of the ten best films of 1985.